heading

 carbon dioxide molecule Carbon dioxide is a small molecule made up of three atoms; 1 atom of carbon and 2 atoms of oxygen.

-To calculate the relative formula mass; Mr of this molecule is a simple task; simply add up the relative atomic masses, (Ar) for each of the atoms present.
+To calculate the relative formula mass; Mr of this molecule is a simple task; simply add up the relative atomic masses, (Ar) of each of the atoms present.
 The calculated mass of the molecule is called the relative formula mass; it is given the symbol Mr.

 Example 1- Calculate the relative formula mass of carbon dioxide.